Best Weather Station Manufacturer | Coda Sensors

 – Purpose: Gauging the temperature of both air and water.

-– Varieties: Thermistor, thermocouple, and more.
+– Types: Thermistor, thermocouple, and others.

 Wind speed and direction sensor

-– Purpose: Track wind speed and direction.
+– Purpose: To track wind speed and direction.

 2.telemetry systems